ciandt-dev/docker-hub-memcached/README.md

 Second, in each image version there is an additional README.MD file that explains how to use that specific Docker image version itself. __*Latest version*__ is always the one seen on [Docker Hub page](https://hub.docker.com/r/ciandtsoftware/memcached).

-We strongly encourage reading it too!
+We strongly encourage reading both!

 * * *